JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 ### WebP

-[WebP](https://developers.google.com/speed/webp) is a highly perfomant image format create by Google it was created to replace bitmap.
+[WebP](https://developers.google.com/speed/webp) is a highly perfomant image format created by Google it was created to replace bitmap.

 ### SVG